sezero/quakespasm/README.txt

   o  Tracks should be named like "track02.ogg", "track03.ogg" ... (there
      is no track01) and placed into "Quake/id1/music".

-  o  Unix users may need some extra libraries installed: libmad for MP3
+  o  Unix users may need some extra libraries installed: "libmad" for
-     and libogg and libvorbis for OGG.
+     MP3, and "libogg" and "libvorbis" for OGG.

   o  Use the "-noextmusic" option to disable this feature.